ibm-cloud-docs/watson-assistant/build-custom-extension.md

     If you want to change something, delete the extension, edit the JSON file to make your changes, and repeat the import process.

-The new extension is now available from the integrations catalog, and you can [add it to your assistant](/docs/watson-assistant?topic=watson-assistant-add-custom-extension).
+The new extension is now available as a tile in the **Extensions** section of the integrations catalog, and you can [add it to your assistant](/docs/watson-assistant?topic=watson-assistant-add-custom-extension).